⚠ Summer peak approaching — airport groups warn of 4+ hour waits at CDG July–August. Plan accordingly.

 Pre-register if you can

-The EU's official "Travel to Europe" app (iOS/Android) lets you pre-enter passport details and a facial image up to 72 hours before arrival, reducing booth time.
+The EU's official "Travel to Europe" app (iOS/Android) lets you pre-enter passport details and a facial image up to 72 hours before arrival, potentially reducing booth time.

 • 04 — Avoid the 6–9am wave at CDG if you can — transatlantic overnight flights all land in the same window, maxing out kiosk capacity simultaneously.
+This is when the worst reports come in.

 • 06 — Children under 12 are exempt from fingerprinting but still need a digital photo taken.
 Factor this into your family's processing time estimate.